A Nation Divided: The Future of Panama's Cobre Mine Hangs in the Balance - YANoticias

 A recent survey commissioned by ARCA Media en Direct has illuminated Panamanians’ mixed feelings regarding the Cobre Panama mine’s future.
 With 1,600 face-to-face interviews conducted, the findings reveal a deep divide in opinions on reopening the mine, especially after the closure mandated by former President Laurentino Cortizo due to a Supreme Court ruling.

-In communities neighboring the mine, there appears to be a stronger inclination toward reopening.
+In communities neighbouring the mine, there appears to be a stronger inclination towards reopening.
 Many respondents expressed their desire for the mine to resume operations under strict government oversight.
 However, 44% of participants across the nation believe the mine should remain closed indefinitely.

 Historically, Cobre Panama was an economic powerhouse, contributing nearly 5% of the national GDP and 75% of exports.
 Yet, as the mine remains dormant, operational costs continue to pile up, with First Quantum spending approximately $11 million to $13 million per month while navigating permit negotiations for the stockpiled copper concentrate.